sjstein/ubuntuSNMPimage/README.md

 # ubuntuSNMPimage
 - Contains files and support for tracking down reconnection issues with SNMPv3

-### To create an Ubuntu Docker image which builds/installs the latest net-snmp support found at
+### To create an Ubuntu Docker image with net-snmp support the following files are required:
-(https://github.com/net-snmp/net-snmp/tree/master), the following files are required:
+(builds/installs the latest net-snmp support found at https://github.com/net-snmp/net-snmp/tree/master)

 - Dockerfile		: Standard format Dockerfile with rules for image creation
 - config.status		: Configuration for building of net-snmp without user intervention